 By the time of the Civil War, the fort’s walls were less than half of their originally intended height.
 The government was insistent on making the most of it, however, and thirty guns were placed there to defend Baltimore Harbor against Confederate incursions.
-Robert E. Lee’s project was therefore ironically turned against his southern forces, although no actual combat shots were ever fired from the fort.
+Robert E. Lee’s project was therefore ironically turned against his southern forces, although no actual hostile shots were ever fired from the fort.
 In fact, in 1864 heavy rains flooded the fort, and all of the ammunition and gunpowder were transferred to nearby Fort McHenry.

 The massive fortress was by this time essentially obsolete, though it did serve some functions of varying importance during the two World Wars.
 After America became involved in the first European conflict, the garrison was used as a staging area for personnel mining Baltimore Harbor against enemy ships.
 The gun batteries were also used for practice firing.
-By 1921, however, the Army had abandoned the post and taken all of its weapons to Fort Howard.
-The lighthouse had been fully automated the previous year.
-In World War II, the Coast Guard utilized the four man-made acres as a pistol range, and also as temporary quarters for foreign sailors whose ships had to be fumigated before entering the harbor.
+By 1921, however, the Army had abandoned the post and taken all of its weapons to Fort Howard, near the mouth of the Patapsco River.

-The formerly landscaped interior of the fort has turned into a jungle of vines, weeds and trees.
+The formerly landscaped interior of the fort has turned into a jungle of vines, weeds, and trees.
 The masonry and concrete of the fort are slowly disintegrating, and birds have taken up residence and covered the parapets with their droppings.
 There are many who see positive developments in this unique habitat, however.
 An oyster reef restoration effort is centered around Fort Carroll, and the site also serves as a testing ground for wildlife monitoring and water quality.
 In the midst of Baltimore’s industry and infrastructure, Fort Carroll has become the most manifold habitat of bird species in a 100-mile radius.
 This is both a good and a bad thing, however, for the peach trees in which the birds nests are undermining the foundation of Fort Carroll.
 It may come to a point where either the nesting sites or the historic monument will have to be sacrificed.